 Things to note before downgrading

-1. Can only downgrade to signed versions: Apple only allows users to downgrade to iOS 17 versions that are still signed.
-Once Apple locks the sign, downgrading will no longer be possible.
+1. Only downgrades to versions that are still open for signing are possible: Apple only allows users to downgrade to iOS 17 versions that are still open for signing.
+Once Apple stops signing, downgrading will no longer be possible.

-2. Prepare fully: You need a charging cable that supports data transfer (recommended USB-C to Lightning or USB-C to USB-C cable).
+2. Be prepared: You need a charging cable that supports data transfer (a USB-C to Lightning or USB-C to USB-C cable is recommended).

-3. Compatible Software: This article guides you through downgrading on a Mac via Finder.
-Windows users can use iTunes to do the same.
+3. Suitable software: This article guides you through downgrading on a Mac via Finder.
+Windows users can use iTunes to perform the same process.

 Steps to downgrade from iOS 18 to iOS 17

-Connect your iPhone to your computer using its charging cable, then open Finder on macOS (or iTunes on Windows).
-Select your connected iPhone, then click "Back Up Now" to back up your data.
+Connect your iPhone to your computer using a charging cable, then open Finder on macOS (or iTunes on Windows).
+Select the connected iPhone, then click "Back Up Now" to back up your data.

-Note: You should create an additional iCloud backup of iOS 18 in case the above method fails.
+Note: You should create an additional iCloud backup of your iOS 18 in case the above method doesn't work.

 Step 2: Access the backup file